 Carers go free

 Carers can be admitted free with any disabled person.
 Contact us in advance and explain your need, and we will add your Carer to the Guest List.

 Viewing the bands

 Some of our wheelchair users just love to mix it in the audience - that's no problem!
-We are offering tiered seat upgrades in the main stage for those who prefer to sit.
+We are offering linked seating in the main stage for those who prefer to sit.
 We are considering how to provide protected viewing areas in the stages.

 Guide dogs and assistance dogs